Khushi-Patel-code/BatterySOH-AI/README.md

 4. Model performance is evaluated using R², MAE, and MSE
 5. Predictions are served through a Flask API

-## Dataset Overview

-The model is trained on the PulseBat dataset (`Data/PulseBat Dataset`), containing voltage pulse features from multiple battery cells (U1–U21).
-Aggregated cell-level information is used to estimate the overall battery pack SOH.

----

 ## Project Structure